CyberIR@MIT: Knowledge for Science, Policy, Practice

-Expansion of MIT’s Global System for Sustainable Development (GSSD) to cover the Cyber domain (CSSD).
+Expansion of MIT’s Global System for Sustainable Development (GSSD) to cover the Cyber domain.
 Ontology-based and quality controlled knowledge data base consisting or tagged searchable abstracts with links to source.
-Content structure is based on the ECIR framework for integrating cyberspace and international relations (in progress).
+Content structure is based on the ECIR framework for integrating cyberspace and international relations.

 Harvard’s Berkman Center for Internet & Society—with contributions from the Science, Technology, and Public Policy Program’s Explorations in Cyber International Relations—has developed a Cybersecurity Wiki that is designed to be a curated, comprehensive, evolving, and interactive collection of resources for researchers (not just legal researchers), technologists, policymakers, judges, students, and others interested in cybersecurity issues, broadly conceived.
 The general aim of the wiki is to collect in one place, and organize intelligently, important documents related to cybersecurity.

 Designed to provide scholars, policymakers, IT professionals, and other stakeholders with a comprehensive set of data on national-level cyber security, information technology, and demographic data.
 The Dashboard allows stakeholders to observe chronological trends and multivariate correlations that can lead to insight into the current state, potential future trends, and approximate causes of global cyber security issues.

 Computational Taxonomy Generation Tool